Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

 image: /img/casestud.jpg
 client: /img/armando.png
 client_ask: >-
-  Armando is the Founder and CEO of eLearnSecurity, a Silicon Valley company providing cyber security training to IT Security professionals worldwide.
+  Armando is the Founder and CEO of **eLearnSecurity**, a Silicon Valley company providing cyber security training to IT Security professionals worldwide.